Dope

-In Appalachian and Southern speech, "dope" was once a common word for soda pop - especially Coca-Cola or Pepsi.
+In Appalachian and Southern speech, "dope" was once a common word for soda pop or soft drink.
 The name came from Coca-Cola’s early formula, which included coca leaf extract.

 Hillbilly Dude Says...